mlm20/mlm20/README.md

 During my studies, I was elected Events Officer and later President of Imperial's LGBT society, leading a 12-member team, managing finances, and organising weekly events.
 I also served as Events Officer and DJ Tutor for Imperial's electronic music society, performing at London venues and teaching new members.
 I was awarded Union Colours for my contribution to student life.

-After graduating in August 2024, I am looking for hardware and software engineering opportunities.
+After graduating in August 2024, I am looking for engineering and product management opportunities.

 **Linkedin:** [link](https://www.linkedin.com/in/maximilian-matthews/)